MohamedAliMerali/React-18---Code-with-mosh/02 - Styling Components .md

 import styled from "styled-components";
 ```

     PS: Here you'll get an error saying "Could not find a declaration file for module 'styled-components'."
-The Ts compiler dosen't know about the type of object defined in this library, this problem may be solved in futur versions, we have to install the type definition for this library separately.
+The Ts compiler dosen't know about the type of object defined in this library, this problem may be solved in future versions, we have to install the type definition for this library separately.

     @types is a repository that contains type defenitions for various popular Js libraries.